iamjaypatel/College/CS 1632/midterm_1_study_guide.md

   - Good:
 * Testability - requirements must be:
   * Complete, consistent, unambiguous, quantitative, feasible
     - Complete: Requiremens should cover all aspects of a system.
-Anything not covered in requirements is liable to be interpreted differently.
+Anything not covered in requirements is liable to be interpreted differenty.
     - Consistent:
     - Unambiguous:
     - Quantative:
     - Feasible: